 Affiliation and Federation

-The University of Regina has three federated colleges, First Nations University of Canada, Campion College, and Luther College, as well as one affiliated college, the Gabriel Dumont Institute of Native Studies and Applied Research.
+The University of Regina has three federated colleges, First Nations University of Canada, Campion College, and Luther College, as well as two affiliated colleges, the Gabriel Dumont Institute of Native Studies and Applied Research and Sask Polytech.
 The University of Saskatchewan has one federated college, St. Thomas More College, and seven affiliated colleges -- The College of Emmanuel and St. Chad, St. Andrew's College, Lutheran Theological Seminary, St. Peter's College, Horizon College and Seminary, Briercrest College and Seminary and the Gabriel Dumont Institute of Native Studies and Applied Research.

 Colleges federated with the universities offer courses in the same degree programs and complement those offered at the universities.
 Degrees are granted by the parent universities.